gor181/courses-intro-to-sql/chapter1.md

 - Kanye West
 - Biggie Smalls
 - 50 Cent
-- Edited this in asdf
+- Edited this in editor

 `@hint`
 Look at the `people` tab under the editor! asdf adf